 The lawyer will dispel the many myths that exist in the area of divorce.
 Your lawyer will ask questions about your particular situation and you will be walked through the divorce process and told what your likely outcome is if you go before a judge.
-This process takes about an hour and costs a couple hundred dollars but is well worth the time and cost.

 Step 2: Gather Financial Information and Put It in a Safe Place

 When your spouse decides that divorce is the only answer to your relationship, he or she may be hiding assets or information.
 A significant step that you can take is to make photocopies of all financial records that you have and take photographs of all of your personal property.
 It is amazing how many times the collectible items disappear before they can be accounted for and valued.

 The record of these assets can be stored in special “apps" on your mobile device.
 You can take pictures and add them to your timeline.